Viva la Air France

 “Ce n’est pas possible, monsieur”.

 She even refused to recognize the stamp “Air France” all over our tickets.
 Sigh.

 My friend tried to negotiate with the hostile employee, while I focused my mind on the old Jedi trick, “these are not the droids you are looking for”.
 Finally we got new boarding cards for the transfer flight, even though they were to Amsterdam instead of our destination Gothenburg.
 Well, anything to get out of this airport… But the luck would not last for long.
 After a couple of boring hours at CDG and another flight we arrived at the Schiphol airport at the outskirts of Amsterdam.
 Raced along the endless corridors and boarded yet another plane, this time with the correct destination.

 In a moment of hubris, I paraphrased Darth Vader, “there is no one to stop us this time”.

 “This is your captain speaking.
 We have a slight problem with a light on the aircraft.
 This will take approximately fifteen minutes.”

 “This is your captain speaking.
 The problem appears to be located inside the cockpit.
 It may take awhile.”

 “This is your captain speaking.
 Fixing the lamp is quite a problem, so we have decided to switch aircraft.”

 Thus initiating the exodus of hundred people across the vast Schiphol airport to another gate.
 After an entertaining hour at glorious gate 89 a new plane arrived.

-At midnight local time, after 26 hours of travel, my feet touched the ground of my native soil.
+At midnight local time, after 26 hours of travel, it was finally touchdown on native soil.
 However, the airline had prepared a final gift for me by not sending my luggage.
 So I walked out of the airport into the cold night, wearing only a t-shirt in seven degrees Celsius, without even my apartment keys.